Fibromyalgia Exercise Program Using Pilates

 Here’s the good news!
 When your physician suggests that you exercise to help improve your fibromyalgia, you don’t need to feel discouraged.

-Exercise with fibromyalgia doesn’t have to mean thirty hard and fast minutes on a treadmill.
+Exercise for fibromyalgia doesn’t have to mean thirty hard and fast minutes on a treadmill.
 Instead, visualize feelings of peace and relaxation, along with the strength and balance you will build as you do slow, precise stretching and strengthening on your mat or the Pilates equipment.

 Fibromyalgia is an arthritis-related syndrome characterized by widespread muscle pain and tenderness.